payu-india/CMS-Chatbot/docs/save cards/introduction-save-cards/which-model-you-should-choose.md

 ### Model 2-Zero Code Change

 If you are using the Server-to-Server integration, you can choose to have PayU create and manage tokens on your behalf.
-You need to send an extra parameter in the **\_Payment** API call, and PayU takes care of the vault.
+You need to send an extra parameter in the **v2/payments** API call, and PayU takes care of the vault.
+For more information, refer to [Model 2-Zero Code Change for Vault Integration](https://docs.payu.in/v2/reference/model-2-zero-code-change-for-vault-integration).

 #### **Pros**

 * Zero cost of compliance at your end.
 PayU will take care of creating, managing, and storing the tokens.
-* Minimal technical changes at you end as you will only need to pass the customer consent to create a token which is one extra parameter in the **\_payment** API.
+* Minimal technical changes at you end as you will only need to pass the customer consent to create a token which is one extra parameter in the **v2/payments** API.

 > 📘 Note:
 >